Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Quadtree representation of matrices in the Chunks and Tasks model

 \subsection{Additional task types for symmetric matrix square}

 \begin{itemize} \item[--]\emph{$C = A^2$ where $A$ is symmetric}: A symmetric matrix square task squares a symmetric matrix in upper triangular storage.
 At the lowest level the corresponding leaf matrix symmetric matrix square operation is executed.
 At higher levels, the symmetric matrix square task registers symmetric rank-k, symmetric square, symmetric multiply, and matrix addition tasks to compute the submatrices in the product matrix.
 The results are collected into the result matrix chunk with a task for creation of a matrix chunk from submatrix identifiers.
 In general, a symmetric matrix square task directly or indirectly makes use of all but the $C = A^TB^T$ task type in this section.
-Therefore, a benchmark of the symmetric matrix square operation sets nearly all task types presented here to the test.
+Therefore, a benchmark of the symmetric matrix square operation covers nearly all task types presented here.

 \item[--]\emph{$C = AB$, where $A$ or $B$ is symmetric}: Symmetric matrix multiply is the task type for multiplication of two matrices where either the first or the second multiplicand is a symmetric matrix in upper triangular storage.
 At the lowest level the corresponding multiplication operation for symmetric matrix multiply is executed.
-At the higher levels, tasks for regular matrix multiplication, symmetric matrix multiply, and matrix addition are registered and the results are collected into the result matrix chunk with a task for matrix creation from submatrix chunk identifiers.
+At higher levels, tasks for regular matrix multiplication, symmetric matrix multiply, and matrix addition are registered and the results are collected into the result matrix chunk with a task for creation from submatrix identifiers.

-\item[--]\emph{$C = AA^T$ and $C = A^TA$}: With the symmetric rank-k task, a symmetric matrix in upper triangular storage is constructed from the product of a general matrix and its transpose.
+\item[--]\emph{$C = AA^T$ and $C = A^TA$}: With this task, the so-called symmetric rank-k operation is performed; a symmetric matrix in upper triangular storage is constructed from the product of a general matrix and its transpose.
 At the lowest level the symmetric rank-k operation of the leaf matrix library is used.
-At higher levels, symmetric rank-k, matrix multiplication, and matrix addition tasks are registered and a creation from submatrix identifiers task is used to collect the results into the result matrix chunk, as for the other task types.
+At higher levels, symmetric rank-k, matrix multiplication, and matrix addition tasks are registered and a task for creation from submatrix identifiers is used to collect the results into the result matrix chunk, as for the other task types.

 \end{itemize}